Prevent Elder and Dependent Adult Financial Abuse

 - If you suspect you are a victim, talk to a trusted family member who has your best interests at heart, or to your clergy.
 Talk to your attorney, your doctor, an officer at your credit union or bank, or contact your local Adult Protective Services organization for help.

-The National Credit Union Administration (NCUA) and the Consumer Financial Protection Bureau (CFPB) provides financial resource tools like “Money Smart for Older Adults” and much more information to help older adults and their caregivers prevent elder financial exploitation at www.mycreditunion.gov.
+Resources: The National Credit Union Administration (NCUA) and the Consumer Financial Protection Bureau (CFPB) provides financial resource tools like “Money Smart for Older Adults” and much more information to help older adults and their caregivers prevent elder financial exploitation at www.mycreditunion.gov.
 For additional resources, see below:

 - Elder Financial Abuse Prevention Guide

 - Elder Investment Fraud Guide